shuozhixu/Modelling_2024/README.md

 ## HfMoNbTaTi

-Data at 0 K were taken from [this paper](http://dx.doi.org/10.1063/5.0116898).
-Data at finite temperatures are newly calculated for the current project.
+Calculations at 0 K were performed when preparing [this paper](http://dx.doi.org/10.1063/5.0116898), although USFE data were not reported there.
+All data at finite temperatures are newly calculated for the current project.
 In all cases, simulation cells with size D (see Table II of the paper) were used.

 Lattice parameters, elastic constants, and USFEs are summarized in the directory `HfMoNbTaTi` in this GitHub repository.
 USFEs, taken on the \{110\} plane, are in units of mJ/m<sup>2</sup>.